Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 3. Prepare Interview Questions

-When preparing your interview questions, thoroughly read the job description so you are familiar with the requirements of the position.
-Additionally, review the candidate’s resume and background so you can focus on creating a connection versus reading through bullet points on the resume for the first time.
+When preparing your interview questions, thoroughly read the job description so that you are familiar with the requirements of the position.
+Additionally, review the candidate’s resume and background so that you can focus on creating a connection versus reading through bullet points on the resume for the first time.

-Prepare your questions ahead of time for the remote interview so you’re not just winging it.
-One of the common frameworks for an interview involves asking questions about the candidate’s background and skills and then a behavior-based assessment.
-Many organizations are establishing structured interview questions to reduce hiring bias.
-Become familiar with the questions you will be asking and the areas of the business you are going to be focused on.
+Prepare your questions ahead of time for the remote interview so that you’re not just winging it.
+One of the common frameworks for an interview involves asking questions about the candidate’s background and skills and then doing a behavior-based assessment.

 4. Choose a Professional Background